 Helpful information for admins to know about member experience:

 It's helpful to know that anyone you keep as a Member (default user role) will only have access to three views: Office, Schedule, and People.
-If you're on Premier, you can remove the People tab from Member's view for extra privacy (you can do this using Roles and Permissions).
+If you're on Enterprise, you can remove the People tab from Member's view for extra privacy (you can do this using Roles and Permissions).

 Your users will be mostly living out of the Office tab.
 This is where your office map is displayed with all of your office resources that are available for booking.